JamesRobertSutcliffe/fc-game/notes.md

 ## To Do

+next:

+-  //create logic that only runs below code if there is an entry //
+-  create logic that says you failed to reach second level, no option to submit socres in modal

 - Add scores to local storage via modals - logic development begun
 - create scores pages that renders from local storage (!COMPLETE UP TO HERE BY EOW!)
 - Add landing page - select game mode